 For pulmonologists (specialists in lung diseases), the main thing is to achieve an accurate diagnosis and effective treatment for patients and thus a better quality of life through the use of new medications and pulmonary rehabilitation.

-With information from the National Heart, Lung and Blood Institute
+Lung and Blood Institute